jmettraux/aachen/src/cac__skills.md

 : To buy and sell advantageously, to value goods correctly, to deal with traders and merchants.

 Craft
-: There are many crafts, TODO
+: One of the many crafts of the era.

 Know
 : Grammar, logic, rhetoric, then arithmetic, geometry, music, astronomy.